What are COVID-19 Therapeutics?

 - Some other chronic health conditions may also qualify

 What are the names of the Oral Antivirals or Mab. therapy used for outpatient treatment of COVID-19?

-Multiple Oral Antivirals and Mab. therapies have been issued an EUA by the FDA for the treatment of mild-to-moderate COVID-19 in non-hospitalized patients.
-More information on these therapies is available at: https://www.fda.gov/emergency-preparedness-and-response/coronavirus-disease-2019-covid-19/covid-19-frequently-asked-questions
+Multiple Oral Antivirals and Mab. therapies have been issued approval or an EUA by the FDA for the treatment of mild-to-moderate COVID-19 in non-hospitalized patients.
+Speak with your healthcare provider for more information.

 How are the Oral Antivirals or Mab. therapy administered to patients?